 Cash Revenues

-Cash Revenues genearlly include all cash deposits received in the normal course of business operations such as customer invoice payments, interest income, and customer deposits.
-Cash receipts related to transfers and equity financing are excluded from Cash Revenues.
+Cash revenues represent cash deposits received from normal business operations, such as customer invoice payments, interest income, and customer deposits.
+Transfers and equity financing are excluded.

-Once the relevant journal entries have been determined the amount of the cash revenue is determined as follows:
+Once identified, the cash revenue impact is calculated as follows:

-If the Bank JE Line Amount < Revenue Amount, then the Cash Revenue Impact = Bank Transaction Amount
+If Bank line amount < Revenue amount → Cash Revenue = Bank transaction amount.

-If the Revenue Amount ≤ Bank Transaction, then the Cash Revenue Impact = Revenue
+If Revenue amount ≤ Bank transaction amount → Cash Revenue = Revenue amount.

 Cash Revenues Examples